Fort Bend DWI Lawyer

 If you have been charged with DWI in Fort Bend or other surrounding cities, you need to be aware that the state of Texas has an administrative license revocation (ALR) process.
 Essentially, you have a mere 15 days to contest the automatic suspension of your driver's license, which will occur independent of any criminal proceedings.
-Don't wait another moment before contacting the Law Office of John L. Venza Jr. to begin the process of defending your driving privilege.
+Don't wait another moment before contacting the Law Office of John L. Venza Jr. to begin the process of defending your driving privileges with our Fort Bend DWI lawyer.

 Background as a DWI Prosecutor